Marija-Kov/room-homepage-master/README.md

  - Added grey backgrounds to the sides of the footer images instead of just scaling them up with the increasing viewport width.

- - Deliberately dropped the slide button into the article.info area at a point between 950px - 1024px viewport width as I thought it balanced well with the dark footer image diagonally from it plus there was enough space away from the text.
+ - Deliberately dropped the slide button into the article area at a point between 950px - 1024px viewport width as I thought it balanced well with the dark footer image diagonally from it plus there was enough space away from the text.

  - This may not be obvious, but I decided I would only use desktop versions of hero images as I didn't see the necessity for using mobile versions in this particular case.